pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ![my life](expectations.png){: h='300'}

-Yes, that kind of problem.
-Incorporating several constraints into an optimization model can result in infeasible problems
+Yes, I would like to say it's a joke.
+As a consequence, these problems are usually ("mathematically") unfeasible

-However, after negotiating with your counterpart and explaining that it is not a mathematical problem but an __expectations problem__, you may come to an agreement that __not all constraints hold the same level of "importance"__.
-Some constraints can be relaxed, while others cannot, and you may need to adjust your model accordingly.
+This usually ends up with you explaining to the stakeholders that "this is not a mathematical problem but an __expectations problem__".
+Luckily you might end up having an agreement that __not all constraints hold the same level of "importance"__.
+Some constraints might be relaxed, while others cannot, and you may need to adjust your model accordingly (to make it feasible).

-So let's explain the most common solutions when facing this "infeasible" optimization problems:
+However there are "mathematical" ways to relax constraints using some business perspective, let's talk about them.
 ## The "easy-to-implement" solutions

 On the open source world, you usually have a very limited amount of solvers and among those the most frequent alternative it's to use ["Elastic Constraints"][2] ([tutorial][3]) or ["relaxation via objective function penalization"][12].